Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/lumi-vnc/README.md

 ## Known issues

+### Container cannot follow symbolic links to a different file system

+It is not possible to test a user install of the VNC container if the software directory or any other directory is soft-linked to a different file system (e.g., to have a personal repository in your home directory but have the installation which requires a higher quota on a different file system).
+The startup file for VNC will not be found and as a result the start-vnc command will fail to start a window manager.

+### Missing fonts

 When testing with x11perf (included in the X11 modules on LUMI), certain tests fail due to missing fonts: